 Co Principal Investigator, Dr. Zineddine Boudhraa, professor of mathematics, has an extensive background in modeling with mathematical software.

-Co Principal Investigator, Margaret Latimer, Acting Vice President and Provost, Germantown, brings a background in bioengineering and mathematics faculty experience.
+Co Principal Investigator, Margaret Latimer, Vice President and Provost, Germantown, brings a background in bioengineering and mathematics faculty experience.

 Co Principal Investigator, Dr. Jennifer Hill, Associate Professor of Biology, has a background in neuroscience with a focus on molecular and cell biology as well as developmental genetics.